Most people know that most of the best sources of iron are animal products like red meat.

 I think iron per serving is the most useful information to most people, but there are a few other ways we can look at the data.

-Best Vegan Sources of Iron Per 100 Grams
+Best Vegan Iron Rich Foods Per 100 Grams

 The standard way to look at nutrients in food is per 100 grams, which I’ve done below.